-It is believed that factoring numbers like n may be computationally intractable:
+It is possible that factoring numbers like n could be computationally intractable:

-Hardness of factoring assumption (for parameters $(s, \varepsilon)$ ): Let $p \neq q$ be random primes between 1 and $2^k$ so that (p-1)/2 and (q-1)/2 are also prime.
+Hardness of factoring assumption (for parameters (s, ε)): Let $p \neq q$ be random primes between 1 and 2^k so that (p-1)/2 and (q-1)/2 are also prime.
 Then for every circuit A of size s, algorithm, however, does not have a scalable implementation, and it is a matter of debate whether it is a credible threat to the hardness of factoring assumption.